Leinster Cricket Union: History

 The Union was founded in 1890 as the "Leinster Branch of the Irish Cricket Union".
 Initially, there was strong resistance to competitive cricket and the Leinster Senior League and Leinster Senior Cup did not start until 1919, although junior clubs competed for the Intermediate Cup from 1895 and a schools league began in 1906.

 Interprovincial team

 In 2013, Cricket Ireland formed the Interprovincial Championship, Cup and Trophy competitions featuring teams from Leinster, the NCU and the North West.
 The Leinster team is known as Leinster Lightning.
 Lightning are the most successful team in the competitions' history, winning 21 of a possible 29 trophies.

+In addition, Leinster oversees a Men’s and Women’s team which participate in the National Future Series.
+Leinster also runs an Under 23 competition which involves teams from South Leinster, North Leinster and Dublin University (Trinity College).

 Governance

-In 2017, Phillip Smith was elected to the role of General Manager as part of the revamped Executive and has retained the role ever since.
-Simon Dyke was appointed to the role of Cricket Operations & Administration Manager in 2020, replacing Kevin Gallagher.
+In 2017, Philip Smith was appointed General Manager as part of the revamped Executive and has retained the role ever since.
+Michael Cotter was appointed Cricket Operations & Administration Manager in 2024, replacing Kevin Gallagher.

+There are 11 staff covering development, performance, operations, administration and finance roles.
+In addition, there are 48 voluntary posts elected by the member clubs each autumn.

 The Cricket Leinster Board oversees a number of committees which are responsible for different governance areas.

 The current members of the Board are: